onlysumitg/qhttp_setup/README.md

 Its still in initial development so there might be bugs.
 But this version is fully functional.
 Please feel free to report the bugs at onlysumitg@gmail.com

 ### About QHTTP
-QHTTP simply allow you to expose any DB2 for I stored procedure as a Restful Web Service.
+QHTTP simply allow you to expose any DB2 for I stored procedure as a Restful service.

 ### Requirements
 - IBM I&reg; of course.